Sign Up For Our Newsletter

 Guardian Storage will help you learn how to store a car in a storage unit.

 Your car is one of the most valuable items you own.
 Whether you are looking for a car storage unit to clear up space in your garage, protect your car during the winter, or you’re going away for an extended period of time, you want to keep your car safe.
+In addition to providing more space at home, using a storage unit allows you to keep your car in a secure, weather-controlled environment.
+Unlike parking outside or in an open garage, a storage unit offers superior protection against weather-related damage, such as rust or paint deterioration.
 It’s important to know how to properly store your car to avoid causing damage.
 Following these important steps will help keep your car in working condition no matter how long you plan to store it.

 Where should I store my car?